-Winter 2017: The Port Authority has released the plans and announcement for the new entrances to the paths!
+Winter 2016: The Port Authority has released the plans and announcement for the new entrances to the paths.

-Under the Port Authority’s current plan, access to the north and south paths of the bridge will alternate during the maintenance project.
+Under the Port Authority’s original plan, access to the north and south paths of the bridge would alternate during the maintenance project.
 Unfortunately, neither path is ideal.
-The south path closure is expected to last three to four years; additionally, its New York City ramp is a dangerous route with the tight hairpin turn at the end.
+The south path closure is expected to last three to four years; additionally, its New York City ramp is a dangerous route with a tight hairpin turn at the end.
 The north path has its own challenges including 171 stairs to negotiate with a bike on your shoulder.
 Both paths suffer from low visibility at the towers, crowded ramps leading to the bridge, and tight squeezes where the paths narrow at gateways and standpipes.
-For these reasons, our coalition is pursuing a solution for the north path.
+For these reasons, our coalition pursued a solution for both paths.

 With the suspender rope “Restoring the George” project already having its scope defined, we were limited in what we could get.
 But we were encouraged by the Authority’s words: “We hear you; we want to fix the problem.”

 Over the ensuing several years, NJBWC and TA negotiated a $118 M win that includes the rebuild of all four entrances to the paths (NJ north and south; NY north and south), separated paths for bike riders and pedestrians, new sidewalks, ADA compliant access ramps, elimination of stairways and constricted turns on access ramps, introduction of spacious entry plazas and viewing platforms, and safety fencing along ramps and main span sidewalks to eliminate suicides (something the PA deals with on a regular basis).
 For more information and renderings of the exciting changes to come, click here, and for more on our take of the project, click here.